 - 14-ounce can light coconut milk

-- 1 recipe Jamaican-Inspired Easy Jerk Sauce (see link in Notes) or about 3/4 cup good-quality bottled jerk sauce, as needed
+- 1 recipe Jamaican-Inspired Easy Jerk Sauce (see the full recipe above recipe box) or about 3/4 cup good-quality bottled jerk sauce, as needed

 - 2 tablespoons olive oil